DevWebAbhi/Ecommerce-Follow-Along/README.md

 ### **🛠️ Milestone 20: Backend endpoint for UserDetails**
 ✅ created endpoint for userDetails in backend
 ✅ created User.jsx for userDetails in frontend.

+### **🛠️ Milestone 21: Created frontend for Address**
+✅ created route for Add Address Page in Frontend.
+✅ create form for adding address.
+✅ stored address using useState Hook.